-A future is a tradeable contract that commits you to taking delivery (if you buy), or making delivery (if you sell), of an agreed amount of something at an agreed time.
-For example, you might buy a contract for ten tons of iron at £10,000 on a date in February.
-If you pay a 10% deposit on the iron (£1,000) to secure the contract and if the price per ton rose in February to £1,400, you would make a £4,000 profit on the iron by selling it for £14,000.
+A “future” is a tradable contract that commits you to taking delivery (if you buy), or making delivery (if you sell), of an agreed amount of something at an agreed time.
+Futures contracts are typically used for trading commodities (such as oil, gold, corn or even lean hogs) or foreign currencies.

+For example, you might buy a contract to take delivery of ten tons of iron at £10,000 on a date in February.
+If you pay a 10% deposit on the iron (£1,000) to secure the contract and if the price per ton had risen to £1,400 by the time you took delivery in February, you would make a £4,000 profit on the iron by selling it for £14,000.
 If prices fall you’ll lose money.
-Futures contracts are used for trading commodities or foreign currencies.